 What prompted you to join the Bamboo team?

-There was no question that joining Bamboo wasn’t going to be fun, but what I was really looking forward to was being a part of a company that was so well known and had such a great reputation within the SharePoint arena.
+No question joining Bamboo wasn’t going to be fun, but what I was really looking forward to was being a part of a company that was so well known and had such a great reputation within the SharePoint arena.
 I’ve been able to witness Bamboo’s great presence within the SharePoint arena at various shows and events where I have had the opportunity to represent the company.
 The number of people who go out of their way to stop to share with us the great experiences they’ve had using our products, and how Bamboo’s products have positively impacted their business only confirmed–and has continued to confirm–my initial thoughts about joining the Bamboo team.

 What were some of your first impressions of working at Bamboo?